A Surreal Private Conversation With Amos Yee…

 And here now the reasons you’ll not prevail in the end.
 The very short answer is because the second half of an asylum-granting equation can be political in nature.
 Let’s take a moment to parse that.
-For the sake of argument here, let’s assume Judge Cole’s judgement was 100% spot on, which evidently it isn’t, and you can read about his judicial errors in one of my posts, the 10 Reasons, when you are out someday. [https://lester978.wordpress.com/2017/03/29/ten-reasons-why-amos-yees-asylum-victory-will-be-short-lived/] But for now I want you to imagine what the international headlines will be the following day if the Trump Admin let you get away with it?
+For the sake of argument here, let’s assume Judge Cole’s judgement was 100% spot on, which evidently it isn’t, and you can read about his judicial errors in one of my posts, the 10 Reasons, when you are out someday. [https://lester978.wordpress.com/2017/03/29/ten-reasons-why-amos-yees-asylum-victory-will-be-short-lived/] But for now I want you to imagine what the international headlines will read the following day if the Trump Admin let you get away with it?
 ‘A Singapore brat wins U.S. asylum with his trinity of ultimate insults, i.e., of LKY, Jesus Christ and Prophet Muhammad.’
 Amos, you can dream on but your asylum just ain’t going to happen in the end.
 It surely will not happen under Trump or with Obama or even Hillary for that matter.
 Amos, if there is a nifty catchphrase that best captures your current dubious asylum situation in the U.S. it would be, ‘Amos is no Yu Jie; we want him ostracized.’
 I see you’re puckering your brows.
 Let me briefly explain who he is.
 Yu Jie is a 43-year-old famous Chinese dissident writer who was granted asylum in the States in 2012.
-But comparing his to your case, would be like going from the sublime to the ridiculous.
+But comparing his with your case, would be like going from the sublime to the ridiculous.
 As an intellectual and critic, he suffered years of physical torture and persecution at home.
 He was beaten near death and Chinese doctors saved his life.
 Now, this is not meant to embarrass you here Amos.
-For the 6-week sentence of yours in 2016, did you not serve just half of it? … spent the other 3 weeks at home, glued to your TV, feasting your eyes on Trump’s election.
+For the 6-week sentence of yours in 2016, did you not serve just about 30 days? … spent the remainder in home-detention, glued to your TV, feasting your eyes on Trump’s election.
 I see you’re smirking there.
-So honestly, you consider that to be persecution and ill-treatment or is it more like kid-glove TLC by your government at home?
+So honestly, do you consider that to be persecution and ill-treatment or is it more like kid-glove TLC by your government at home?
 I take that deadpan facial expression of yours to mean no comment.
 OK, I got it.
 Two more things here before I move on to your options.
 Mr. Yu Jie, despite all the publicity surrounding his asylum application then, took 9 months to finally obtain his asylum wish and you Mr. Amos Yee did it in 3.
-This should be in the Guinness Book of Records if you can hold it.
+This should be in the Guinness Book of Records if you could hold it.
 You’re snickering there.
 Finally, a relevant side interest of the AG I thought you should know.
-Before he moved to Washington D.C. recently to assume his AG post, Mr. Sessions taught Sunday school as an avocation at his local church in his hometown in Mobile, Alabama.
+Before he moved to Washington D.C. recently to assume his AG post, Mr. Sessions taught Sunday bible school as an avocation at his local church in his hometown in Mobile, Alabama.
 I see the frown on your face but let’s move on.

 So what are your options?